Avatar: The Last Airbender (comics): Plot

-The Promise is the first comic to continue right after the show ended on Nickelodeon and picks up right after what the series left off.
+The Promise is the first comic to continue after the show ended on Nickelodeon and picks up right where the series left off.
 For example, in the last episode of the series, Katara and Aang start their relationship and The Promise Part One explores their new romance.
 The comic also explores Toph's metal bending practices and Zuko's reign as Fire Lord.
-The audience sees more of the dynamic between Avatar Aang and Fire Lord Zuko as they both work with the Earth King over a conflict: the Fire Nation colonies in Earth kingdom territory.
+The audience sees more of the dynamic between Avatar Aang and Fire Lord Zuko as they both work with the Earth King over a conflict: the Fire Nation colonies in Earth Kingdom territory.
 This issue escalates as Yu Dao, one of the Fire Nation colonies, fights against this order.

 In The Promise Part Two, Team Avatar begins to try to resolve the Yu Dao issue, while Fire Lord Zuko aims to receive advice from his father who was previously Fire Lord.
 Zuko experiences an internal war, in which he feels the need to do what is best for the four nations but he fears becoming like his tyrant father.
 The issue becomes tense as Earth King Kuei and Zuko come closer to war.

 In The Promise Part Three, tensions escalate between as Zuko and Kuei both aim to keep Yu Dao through military means.
 As both send their armies to fight, Avatar Aang has to decide what he needs to do to maintain peace between the four nations, even if that means killing Fire Lord Zuko, his best friend.